Visit to Nanganallur Temples

 Next to the Petrol bunk on the Madipakkam-Velacheri main road and alongside the Puzhuthivakkam lake, in Madipakkam, is the small and beautiful Dhyana mandapam of The Mother of Pondicherry.
 The fragrance of the various flowers, the silence of the environment and the enchanting smell of the incence in the mandapam add to the vibration one gets in the presence of the eyes of the Mother looking at you.
 Unlike the other meditation centres in the city, significantly here, a Samadhi is present like that of Pondicherry Ashram.
 A few minutes of meditation is enough for one to recharge himself.

 Within the same complex, a Gayathri Devi temple is also present with two small shrines one for Vinayagar and the other for Gayathri Devi.

 Of course, there are plenty more temples in and around Nanganallur but by the time we could complete all the above temples, it was already 12 noon and so we returned to Mr.Sivan’s house for the breakfast(!).
 Thanks to Mrs.Sivan, we had nice idlis with chutney and delicious onion vadas.
-We then went to Adambakkm to our relative’s house and had lunch at 3 PM(!).
+We then went to our relative’s house at Adambakkam and had lunch at 3 PM(!).

 Left to Right: Sri.Chandru, Sri Vasu (firstname.lastname@example.org) and Sri Sivan (email@example.com)